Anti-Jamming based on Beam-Steering Antennas and Intelligent UAV Swarm Behavior: Simulation Results

 The value of the objective function has converged in all tests.
 However, increasing the number of generations will delay the response.
 In a realistic setting, response time will be relevant to the success of the swarm.
 Table \ref{tab8} shows the default parameters that were selected for the GA in the remaining simulations.

 Figure \ref{Fig16} shows the evolution of the OF value for a beam-steering configuration, as well as the constant baseline value corresponding to the use of omnidirectional communication.
+The figure shows that the application of beam-steering antennas can effectively improve the performance of communications: the best fitness value for the omnidirectional configuration is 0.11, in contrast with the value obtained for the beam-steering configuration, which is approximately 350000.

-It can be seen that that the use of beam-steering effectively improves communication performance.
-An example result is shown in Figure \ref{fig17}, which was obtained after a computation time of 29.3~s.
+A specific example is depicted in Figure \ref{fig17}, which was obtained after a computation time of 29.3~s.
 This result corresponds to an average data rate of 2856~bps and a bottleneck data rate of 129~bps.
 In contrast, for the omnidirectional configuration, the average data rate was 0.89~bps and the bottleneck data rate was 0.12~bps.
 Figure \ref{fig17} shows the direction of the antenna taken by each UAV.
 It is easy to notice that the beam-steering solution favors pointing the beams away from the jammer (e.g., UAV0 and UAV3), and/or towards other UAVs (e.g., UAV1 and UAV2).